On the first order theory of plactic monoids: The general case

 Note that if $i \in B_1$, then $T_i = \emptyset$.
 Now, we have that $\underline{b} = \phi^{-1}(T(\underline{a}))$ if and only if the following formula holds: Where we take the sum over an empty indexing set to be 0. \end{proof}

 Note that the sets $T_i$ and $B_a$ can be constructed algorithmically for any given $n$.
 Given the set of columns as decreasing sequences, we can check membership in each $B_a$ by considering the minimal element of a column, and we can check membership in each $T_i$ by considering the column without its minimal element.
-Note also that the set $B_a$ and $T_j$ partition $[k]$.
+Note also that $\{B_a: a\in A\}$ and $\{T_j: j\in \{1,\dots,k\},\ T_j\neq \emptyset\}$ are partitions of $\{1,\dots,k\}$.